Ball-Chen/DSR-Net/README.md

 # Deep Sub-region Network for Salient Object Detection

-by Liansheng Wang, Rongzhen Chen, Lei Zhu, Haoran Xie, and Xiaomeng Li This implementation is written by Rongzhen Chen at the Xiamen University.
+by Liansheng Wang, Rongzhen Chen, Lei Zhu, Haoran Xie, and Xiaomeng Li.

+This implementation is written by Rongzhen Chen at the Xiamen University.

 ***